 Information on Germany: a brief overview of the essentials

-You will find everything you ever wanted to know about Germany in our summary of key facts and figures, from form of government to size, landscapes, population, lifestyle and cultural scene.
+You will find everything you ever wanted to know about Germany in our summary of key facts and figures.

 How many federal states does Germany have?